Euro zone bond yields rise with new supply due from Spain, France

 "Once we see the response to today's supply, then the market will have more conviction."

-France is set to raise 7.5 billion to 9.5 billion euros of bonds.
+France is set to raise 7.5 billion euros to 9.5 billion euros ($8.2 bln-$10.4 bln) from its bond issue.
 Spain is aiming to raise 5 billion to 6 billion euros.

-New jobless claims data in the United States due later on Thursday will also be widely watched after last week's numbers showed the number of Americans filing claims for unemployment benefits surged to a record of more than 3 million.
+New jobless claims data in the United States due at 1230 GMT will also be widely watched after last week's numbers showed the number of Americans filing claims for unemployment benefits surged to a record of more than 3 million.

 Unicredit analysts noted that the Federal Reserve had overnight announced it would temporarily ease some capital requirements for banks, which it expected to continue to put pressure on Treasury yields.